RusDavies/moose-inventory/README.md

 Yet another option is to copy the shim script to */etc/ansible/hosts* and `chmod +x` it.
 However, since this would essentially fix the config file and environment used, doing so would defeat the flexibility intended for *moose-inventory*.

 #### Writing to the dynamic inventory from Ansible
-An advantage of a dynamic inventory over simple files, is the possibility of writing data to the inventory.
+A useful aspect of dynamic inventories is the possibility of writing data to the inventory.
 To persist data from Ansible to the inventory, simply call the shim script via a local_action command, for example:

 ```shell
 - set_fact: mydata="Hello world"